JaneJeon/Omok/README.md

-The *ultimate* Omok & Gomoku Engine!
+The ultimate Omok & Gomoku Engine designed for *humans*
 ===

+Designed to play against humans, the response time is extremely snappy *and* the moves are smart!

 The AI is now pretty much unbeatable by humans, and can search a node in ~0.01ms, which means it can search depth 11 in 100~400ms when warmed up! (the default depth is 9 - JVM is wicked fast!)

-Designed to play against humans, the response time is extremely snappy *and* the moves are smart!

 If constantly losing is not your thing, you can play local multiplayer or over the internet with another person.